pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/nido-kun-route.md

 <div class="admonition important" markdown="block">
 <p class="admonition-title">Important</p>

 This method uses a **LeafGreen-exclusive** trade Pokémon (ニドくん the Nidoran♂).
-If you are on **FireRed**, and you do not have the means to obtain the trade Pokémon via other means, then follow the [other tutorial](jpn-ace.md).
+If you are on **FireRed**, and you do not have the means to obtain the trade Pokémon via other means, then follow the [other tutorial](main-route.md).

 </div>

-This tutorial uses a trade Pokémon as the donor Pokémon for creating an ACE environment in Japanese FireRed and LeafGreen.
+This route uses a trade Pokémon as the donor Pokémon for creating an ACE environment in Japanese FireRed and LeafGreen.
 This allows for more concrete instructions, as trade Pokémon have known data that is set.

 ## Requirements

 *   Mail glitch active on your save.
-    +   You can read the [Mail Glitch](mail-glitch.md) tutorial to learn how to do this.
+    +   You can read the [Mail Glitch](../mail-glitch.md) tutorial to learn how to do this.
 If you prefer a video tutorial then you can watch the part of [this video](https://youtu.be/3jkcq8e9NO4?t=147&feature=shared), only the first part is important for preparing the mail glitch.
 *   Have at least 6 Retro Mail in the bag.
     +   You might need more Retro Mail to be able to clone enough Rare Candy to be able to level ニドくん to level 41.
 *   Have at enough Rare Candy to level ニドくん to level 9.
-    +   You can learn how to use mail glitch to clone Rare Candy [here](mail-glitch.md).
+    +   You can learn how to use mail glitch to clone Rare Candy [here](../mail-glitch.md).
 *   Have the ニドくん (Nidoran♂) trade available.
     +   This trade Pokémon has a lonely nature.
     +   The OT’s trainer ID is 63184.